r3w0p/bobocep/docs/source/section/patterns.rst

     pattern.precondition(WindowSlidingFirst(interval_sec=60))

-Each successive call of :code:`precondition` will add another predicate to the list.
+Each call of the :code:`precondition` interface will add another predicate to the list.

 Haltconditions
 --------------

-Haltconditions are predicates where, if *any* of them evaluate to :code:`True`, the run is halted.
+Haltconditions are predicates where, if *any* of them evaluate to :code:`True`, then the run halts.
 This is useful if you want a run to halt if something happens within the lifetime of the run.

-For example, we can halt a run if a :code:`CompositeEvent` with name :code:`'B'` has just been generated.
+For example, to halt if a :code:`CompositeEvent` with name :code:`'B'` has recently been generated.

 .. code:: python

     pattern.haltcondition(
         BoboPredicateCallable(lambda e, h, r: isinstance(e, CompositeEvent) and e.name == 'B')

-Each successive call of :code:`haltcondition` will add another predicate to the list.
+Each call of the :code:`haltcondition` interface will add another predicate to the list.

 Chaining Patterns